data2health/clinical-adaptor/README.md

 Enabling the CTSA to function as a federated network of clinical data, supporting multicenter research is among the core goals of the program.
 This proposal advances that agenda through common data model harmonization.

 Note: this Repo focuses on the FDA data submission project.
-The related project is clinical data harmonization.
+This is a sub-project of [clinical data harmonization](https://github.com/data2health/data-harmonization).

 ## Problem statement
 PENDING